alwaysdata/documentation/content/languages/ruby/configuration/index.en.md

 $ bundle install
 ```

-## Rack deployment
+## HTTP deployment

-So that a Rack application is accessible by the web, you need to add a site in the alwaysdata administration **Web > Sites** section:
+To make a Ruby application accessible over the web, you need to add a site in the **Web > Sites** section of the alwaysdata administration.
+We offer the **Ruby Rack** type which uses the [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) web server.

 {{< fig "images/ruby-rack.png" "Ruby Rack Site Type">}}